InEngine-NET/InEngine.NET/docs-src/scheduling.md

 ```

 The InEngine.NET scheduler automatically discovers this class.
-It will call the Jobs.Schedule method with an initialized **InEngine.Scheduling.Schedule** object.
+It will call the Jobs.Schedule method with an initialized ==InEngine.Scheduling.Schedule== object.

 ```c#
 using System;